WWAMI...Alaska's Medical School

 Students from all five WWAMI states attend second-year courses at the University of Washington School of Medicine in Seattle.
 The third and fourth years of the medical school curriculum are comprised of "clerkship" rotations in the various medical specialty areas.
 These clerkships may be taken in any of the five WWAMI states.
 Students who choose the "Alaska Track" can take nearly all of these clerkships in Alaska.

-Alaska WWAMI Distinguished Lecture Series and UMEDRA will be presenting Dr. Jay Butler and Dr. Allen Harmsen on November 12, 2013 at the UAA Health Sciences Building, room 110.
+Alaska WWAMI Distinguished Lecture Series and UMEDRA was presented by Dr. Jay Butler and Dr. Allen Harmsen on November 12, 2013 at the UAA Health Sciences Building.
 "Influenza Virus Emergence and Prevention: It's Not 'Just The Flu'" & "Use of viral-like particles as nonspecific and specific influenza vaccines".
 Stay tuned for information on the next lecture in the series.